Yashvendra/reverseShell/README.md

 # reverseShell
-This is a program in which a
-**Attacker**
-gains a shell of
+Scripts of C which after compiling can be used by an **Attacker** to gain a shell of
 **Target**
-to which it is connected to.
+machine.

 ## Usage
 ### 1. Setup a server and listen for incoming connections.